Permissionless-Software-Foundation/TSC/tsc-charter.md

 TSC.

 * **PSF Stakeholders**: People who have gained enough Merit to in the [PSF VIP Telegram room](https://t.me/psf_vip) have demonstrated that they have skin-in-the-game, and therefore, their opinions are worth consideration by the TSC.

+* **Merit**: Merit is a value calculated on a Bitcoin Cash address.
+It's based on the PSF tokens that the address holds.
+Merit is calculated as follows:

+Merit = token quantity X token age

+The age is calculated in days.
+For example, an address holding 1,000 PSF tokens for 30 days would have a Merit value of 30,000.
+An address holding 10,000 PSF tokens for 10 days would also have a Merit value of 30,000.

 [Consensus Seeking]: https://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [Condorcet]: https://en.wikipedia.org/wiki/Condorcet_method